-Use these 33 new prompts in your 1st, 2nd, and 3rd grade classrooms to help students learn the valuable skill of expository writing!
+Use these 33 new prompts with any students, but especially in your 1st, 2nd, and 3rd grade classrooms.
+By doing so, you’ll help your students learn the valuable skill of narrative writing, composition, and expository writing skill development.

 - Think of your most valued possession.
 Explain why it is so important to you.